LiaScript/liascript.github.com/content/english/blog/038_macros.md

 image: "/images/post/macro.jpg"
 description: How can you define custom macros or even define reusable LiaScript libraries?
 categories:
-    - Examples
-    - Shorts
+    - Tutorial
 tags:
-    - LiaScript
-    - Feature
-    - Macro
+    - Macros
-    - YouTube
+    - Video
 ---

 How can you define custom macros or even define reusable LiaScript libraries?